The 4 Best DSLR Cameras under $500

 The D5200 has a faster continuous shooting speed as well.
 It can shoot at 5 fps compared to the Rebel SL1 above.
 Faster continuous shooting speed allows you to get more captures when your subject is moving.

 More captures mean you are likely going to get at least a few keepers if you shoot a dozen or so frames.
 Though, technically speaking 5 fps is not something to be proud off, but it is better than 4 fps.

 All entry and semi-professional camera come with a built-in flash and the D5200 is no exception.
 It has a pop-up flash that has a guide number of 39’ at ISO 100.

 The D5200 is capable of shooting full HD video 1920 x 1080p at a maximum of 60 fps.
 The LCD screen at the rear of the camera measures 170 ˚.
 The 3” vari-angle LCD screen has a resolution of 921,000 pixels and gives 100% frame coverage.

-Slightly more heavy than the Rebel SL1 and slightly more expensive too.
+Slightly heavier than the Rebel SL1 and slightly more expensive too.
 The D5200 weighs 555 grams and is priced at $470.

 3. The Pentax K-S2